microsoft/RTVS-docs/examples/MRS_and_Machine_Learning/README.md

 ## MRS and Machine Learning
-This collection of examples shows how to use R and MRS to create machine learning models and showcases how to take advantage of the functionality of Mircosoft R Server.
+This collection of examples shows how to use R and MRS to create machine learning models and how to take advantage of the functionality of Mircosoft R Server.
 In order to run scripts with `MRS` in the title, it will be necessary to first [install MRS] (https://www.microsoft.com/en-us/server-cloud/products/r-server/).